rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#11-Apr-2020.md

 project coverage.

-We now have automation to collect project stats from GitHub (the "merged PR's" etc. listed for each project, and that contribute to the "Most Active Projects" section).
+We now have automation to collect project stats from GitHub (the "merged PR's" etc. listed for each project, and the "Most Active Projects" section).
 This will help us reduce the effort that goes into producing each newsletter, and as a result we no longer need help collecting those stats (we do though very much need help choosing important news, blogs, pulls, and issues for each project).

 Since our project coverage has become quite expansive (and frankly overwhelming), this month we have moved the "Interesting Things" section in